-- 9. Exclusions from this Rule - 9.1 Any person registered, certified, licensed, or otherwise legally authorized in this state under any other law engaging in the practice for which such person is registered, certified, licensed, or authorized. - 9.2 Any person performing a task legally authorized by any person registered, certified, or licensed in this state under any other law to delegate the task. - 9.3 The professional nurse who teaches the Board of Nursing recognized Child Care Medication Administration course required by the Colorado Department of Human Services shall not be considered to be delegating as defined by this Chapter XIII. - 9.4 Any child care provider as defined in 26-6-102(1.7) C.R.S. acting in compliance with 26-6-119 C.R.S., and any rules enacted pursuant to that section.
-Such child care provider must: - A. Have successfully completed a medication administration instructional program that is approved by the Colorado Department of Human Services; - B. Have daily physical contact with the parent of the child to whom medications are administered; - C. Administer only routine medications as defined in 26-6-102(1.8) C.R.S. and only in compliance with rules promulgated by the state Board of Human Services; - D. In emergency situations requiring the administration of unit dose epinephrine, comply with any protocols written by the prescribing health care professional; and - E. Administer a nebulized inhaled medication only in compliance with protocols written by the prescribing health care professional that identify the need for such administration.
+10.1 Any person registered, certified, licensed, or otherwise legally authorized in this state under any other law engaging in the practice for which such person is registered, certified, licensed, or authorized.

+- 10.2 Any person performing a task legally authorized by any person registered, certified, or licensed in this state under any other law to delegate the task. - 10.3 The professional nurse who teaches the Child Care Medication Administration course required by the Colorado Department of Human Services shall not be considered to be delegating as defined by this Chapter XIII. - 10.4 Any child care provider as defined in section 26-6-102(1.7) C.R.S. acting in compliance with section 26-6-119 C.R.S., and any rules enacted pursuant to that section.
+Such child care provider must: - A. Have successfully completed a medication administration instructional program that is approved by the Colorado Department of Human Services; - B. Have daily physical contact with the parent or guardian of the Client to whom medications are administered; - C. Administer only routine medications and only in compliance with rules promulgated by the state Board of Human Services; - D. In emergency situations requiring the administration of unit dose epinephrine, comply with any protocols written by the prescribing health care professional; and - E. Administer a nebulized inhaled medication only in compliance with protocols written by the prescribing health care professional that identify the need for such administration.